 Containerization, Cold Chains and the Flexibility of Supply Chains

 By using the cold chain technology at the global level, it becomes possible to relocate part of the process to a lower cost location and at the same time improve the quality of the product.
-In the above case, after freezing the langoustines are placed in reefer containers and shipped by containership to Thailand, which takes about three weeks.
-Such a change in the supply chain appears to be counter-intuitive from a distance perspective as it increases to amount of energy used.
+In the above case, after freezing, the langoustines are placed in reefer containers and shipped by containership to Thailand, which takes about three weeks.
+Such a change in the supply chain appears to be counter-intuitive from a distance perspective as it increases the amount of energy used.
 However, a few nuances must be brought forward.
-Since the containerized trade between Europe and Asia is very imbalanced, the cold chain benefits of a significant shipping rate discount on the UK – Thailand transport chain, in the range of 50%.
+Since the containerized trade between Europe and Asia is very imbalanced, the cold chain benefits from a significant shipping rate discount on the UK – Thailand transport chain, in the range of 50%.
 The cargo is carried on containerships, offering economies of scale and the most environmentally efficient mode per unit carried.
 In Thailand, the Langoustines are manually peeled, which improves the quality of the product.
 Then, the peeled langoustines are shipped back to the UK.
 Since the maturation process takes about three weeks, the reefer acts at the same time as a transport unit as well as a maturation warehouse, conferring additional economies since no more warehousing space is required for that process (reduced land take and energy costs).
-The final stages, processing and packaging are taking place in the UK market.
+The final stages, processing and packaging, are taking place in the UK market.